UTexas

 Explore theory and research in group practice; group dynamics and membership; principles of group planning; and development of leadership skills through structured in-class experiences.
 Three lecture hours a week for one semester.
 Educational Psychology 381 (Topic 7), 481 (Topic 7) and 384D may not both be counted.
 Prerequisite: Graduate standing.

-Three lecture hours a week for one semester.
+For every hour of semester credit earned, one lecture hour a week for one semester.
 May be repeated for credit.
 Offered on the credit/no credit basis only.
 Prerequisite: Graduate standing.

 EDP 384S.
 Practicum in Spanish for the Helping Professions.